-- To postpone a scheduled operation until the next time the computer is not in use (a screen saver is displayed or computer is locked), select the Run the backup only when the computer is idle check box.
-If you schedule validation, the check box will change to Run the validation only when the computer is idle. - If you want to wake up the sleeping/hibernating computer to perform the scheduled operation, select the Wake up the sleeping/hibernating computer check box. - When a backup takes a long time, it may be interrupted if the computer goes into sleep or hibernation mode.
-To eliminate this situation, select the Prevent the computer from going to sleep/hibernate check box.
+- Back up only when the computer is locked or screensaver is running-Select this check box to postpone a scheduled operation until the next time the computer is not in use (a screen saver is displayed or computer is locked).
+For the validation schedule, the check box changes to Run the validation only when the computer is idle. - Wake up the sleeping/hibernating computer-Select this check box to wake up the sleeping/hibernating computer to perform the scheduled operation. - Prevent the computer from going to sleep/hibernate-Select this check box to eliminate a situation when a time-consuming backup is interrupted if the computer goes into sleep or hibernation mode. - Run missed operations at the system startup with delay (in minutes)-Select this check box to force the missed operation to run at the next system startup, if the computer was switched off at the scheduled time, and the operation was not performed.

-- If the computer is switched off when the scheduled time comes, the operation won't be performed.
-You can force the missed operation to run at the next system startup.
-To do so, select the Run missed operations at the system startup with delay (in minutes) check box.
 Additionally, you can set a time delay to start backup after the system startup.
-For example, to start backup 20 minutes after system startup, type 20 in the appropriate box. - If you schedule a backup to a USB flash drive or validation of a backup that is located on a USB flash drive, one more check box appears: When an external device is connected.
-Selecting the check box will let you perform a missed operation when the USB flash drive is attached if it was disconnected at the scheduled time.
+For example, to start backup 20 minutes after system startup, enter 20 in the appropriate box.

+• Run missed operations when an external device is connected [optional, if you schedule a backup to a USB flash drive, or validation of a backup that is located on a USB flash drive]-Select this check box to run a missed operation when the USB flash drive is attached if it was disconnected at the scheduled time.

-4.5.1.1 Daily execution parameters
+Daily backup parameters

-You can set up the following parameters for daily operation execution:
+You can set up the following parameters for backups created or validated daily: